deeredman1991/Twitch-Plays-Bot/README.md

 . hit start session and the bot will run and send a go in the chat

-. if you set binding": 0 to 1 in theuser_variables you can cofig the input cmds from chat
+. if you set binding": 0 to 1 in theuser_variables you can cofig the input cmds from chat like up down and so on